zheng-jj/T03_Team_3_MAD/README.md

 Feed page and review page uses firestore recycler adapter which has updates the recyclerview real-time

-Added email to user regarding admin actions from admin account
+Added email to user regarding admin actions from admin account using javamail

 # Swah Jian Oon